piotrmurach/github/README.md

   issues.milestones.list 'peter-murach/github'
 ```

-Finally, use `with` scope to denote your requests
+Finally, use `with` scope to clearly denote your requests

 ```ruby
   issues = Github::Issues.new